docker-hy/docker-hy.github.io/pages/part2/part2.md

 order: 2
 ---

+This part introduces container orchestration with docker-compose and relevant concepts such as *docker network*.
+By the end of this part you are able to:

+* Manually scale applications

+* Run a group of containerized applications that interact with each other via HTTP

+* Run a group of containerized applications that interact with each other via volumes

+* Use 3rd party services, such as databases, inside containers as part of your project

 # docker-compose

 Even with a simple image, we've already been dealing with plenty of command line options in both building, pushing and running the image.